-Restriction is well known as a mechanism for hiding names in Milner's $\pi$ -calculus [48] and similarly for hiding wires in process graphs [49].
+As discussed before, restriction is well known as a mechanism for hiding names in Milner's $\pi$ -calculus [53] and similarly for hiding wires in process graphs [54].
 Compression satisfies all of the properties of restriction from the $\pi$ -calculus.
 The collapse-expand property is new.
-Figure 3.5 introduces the intuition of collapsing and expanding a segment.
+Figure 3.4 introduces the intuition of collapsing and expanding a segment.
 When we expand a segment, we break it into two pieces and introduce a fresh label to track the location at which the splitting took place.
 This label is added as a hole in one segment and as the address of the other segment.
 Conversely, collapsing a segment allows us to join together two pieces that share a common restricted label, as a hole in one piece and as the address of the other.
 We shall see that these concepts are crucial in our reasoning.
-Recall that $c_1 \bullet_x c_2$ is only defined if $x \in fn(c_1)$ .
 We say that a segment is in its compressed form if it cannot be compressed further using the collapse-expand property in a right-to-left reading.

-Notation: Since the ordering of compression is not important (the 8th property) we write $(\bar{x})(s)$ where $\bar{x} \subseteq X$ to mean the compression of the segment s by each of the labels $x \in \bar{x}$ .
+Notation: Since the ordering of compression is not important we write $(\bar{x})(s)$ where $\bar{x} \subseteq X$ to mean the compression of the segment s by each of the labels $x \in \bar{x}$ .